Kate is a mixed-methods researcher currently focused on user-experiences of digital, and energy, technology in the home.

 Kate has interests in co-design, data ethics, decision-making and transitions to a sustainable and healthy built environment.
-Her previous research includes the use of data in housing energy upgrades (retrofit) design; builder perspectives and training requirements for retrofit; social, environmental and technology innovation in offsite housing and fuel poverty alleviation.
+Her previous research includes the use of data in housing energy upgrades (retrofit) design; builder perspectives and training requirements for retrofit; social, environmental and technology innovation in offsite housing and fuel poverty.

-In addition to academic research experience, Kate has worked for the Centre for Sustainable Energy on projects relating to energy efficiency, comfort, equality and smart city development; as a trainee building surveyor at Gascoyne-Cecil Estates in Hatfield and as a CAD technician at Making Plans in Leeds.
+Kate has worked for the Centre for Sustainable Energy on projects relating to energy efficiency, comfort, equality and smart city development; as a trainee building surveyor at Gascoyne-Cecil Estates in Hatfield and as a CAD technician at Making Plans in Leeds.
 She continues to engage the construction sector, practitioners and policy teams through her research.

 Kate holds Associate Fellowship for the Higher Education Academy.
-She provides guest lectures on sustainable housing within the MSc Environmental Technology Urban Sustainable Environments option and the MSc Sustainable Cities courses.
-She previously taught on construction and engineering HND modules (2016-2018) at the University Centre, Scunthorpe.
+She provides sessions on sustainable housing within the MEng Design Engineering, MSc Environmental Technology Urban Sustainable Environments option and the MSc Sustainable Cities courses.
+She previously taught on construction and engineering units at the University Centre, Scunthorpe.

-Kate enjoys working with students on research projects and has gained funding to supervise two projects: one with the Association of Colleges Scholarship Project, and one with the Centre for Systems Engineering and Innovation Small Call.
-Kate has been both a mentee and mentor on the Open Life Science programme.
+Kate enjoys working with students on research projects and is always open to discussing ideas.
+She is the Equality, Diversity and Inclusion representative for post-graduate groups across the School of Design Engineering.
+Kate has been both mentee and mentor on the Open Life Science programme.

 Murtagh N, Owen A, Simpson K, 2021, Engaging UK repair-maintain-improve practitioners in improved building performance, International Journal of Building Pathology and Adaptation, ISSN:2398-4708